-Problem Possible cause Remedy Marks, indications and 1) TX high voltage protec- 1) Reset power to restore normal operanoise appear but no tion circuit has activated. tion. echo (transmission 2) Magnetron 2) Check magnetron current. leak representing own , Replace magnetron. ship position is absent) 3) Modulator board 3) Replace modulator board. , , , , , , , , , , , , , , , , , , , , 4) SPU board 4) Replace SPU board.
-Picture not updated or 1) Bearing signal generator 1) Check the connection of signal cables. picture freeze-up board (in antenna unit) 2) Replace SPU board.
-2) SPU board 3) Video freeze-up 3) Turn the radar off, then on.
-Incorrect orientation of 1) Terminal board: RFTB/ If the message "LOST HEADLINE" appicture RTB (inside transceiver pears in orange letters inside the alert box, unit) or FRP_TB board the heading signal is lost or interrupted. (inside processor unit) Check the heading line signal cable and terminal board connections.
+Problem Possible cause Remedy Marks, indications and 1) TX high voltage protec- 1) Reset power to restore normal operanoise appear but no tion circuit has activated. tion. echo (transmission 2) Magnetron Check magnetron current. leak representing own Replace magnetron. ship position is absent) 3) Modulator board Replace modulator board.
+Replace SPIL board.
+Distrus not undeted on 4) SPU board 4) Replace SPU board.
+Picture not updated or picture freeze-up Bearing signal generator board (in antenna unit) Check the connection of signal cables.
+Replace SPU board. picture ireeze-up 2) SPU board 2) Replace St O board.
+3) Video freeze-up 3) Turn the radar off, then on.
+Incorrect orientation of Terminal board: RFTB/ If the message "LOST HEADLINE" appicture RTB (inside transceiver pears in orange letters inside the alert box, ' unit) or FRP_TB board the heading signal is lost or interrupted. (inside processor unit) Check the heading line signal cable and terminal board connections.
 If there is no 2) SPU board problem with cables or connections, re- place the SPU board.
-Cannot operate radar SPU board Replace SPU board. from on-screen boxes Radar is properly tuned 1) Deteriorated magnetron 1) With the radar transmitting on 48 nm but poor sensitivity range, check magnetron current.
-If current is below normal, magnetron 2) Detuned MIC may be defective.
+Cannot operate radar SPU board Replace SPU board. from on-screen boxes Radar is properly tuned Deteriorated magnetron 1) With the radar transmitting on 48 nm but poor sensitivity range, check magnetron current.
+If current is below normal, magnetron may be defective.
 Replace it.
-2) Detuned MIC 2) Check MIC detecting current.
-If it is be- low normal value, MIC may have be- come detuned.
+2) Detuned MIC Check MIC detecting current.
+If it is be- 2) Betaned Wild low normal value, MIC may have be- come detuned.
 MIC must be tuned.
 3) Dirt on radiator face 3) Clean the radiator surface.
-4) Water ingress to the 4) Remove water from the feeder line. waveguide or other feed- er line 5) Second trace echo rejec- 5) Disable the second-trace echo rejector tion is ON referring to section 1.28.
-Range changed but ra- 1) Defective range key 1) Adjust the range with the control unit, dar picture not chang- or the [RANGE] box several times.
-If ing unsuccessful, replacement of keypad may be required.
+4) Water ingress to the 4) Remove water from the feeder line. waveguide or other feed- er line 5.
+5. 11 (1 5) Second trace echo rejec- 5) Disable the second-trace echo rejector Dange shanged but re tion is ON referring to section 1.28.
+Range changed but ra- Defective range key Adjust the range with the control unit, or the [RANGE] box several times.
+If dar picture not chang- ing unsuccessful, replacement of keypad "'9 may be required.
 2) SPU board 2) Replace SPU board.
 3) Video freeze up 3) Turn off and on radar.
-Interference rejector is SPU board Replace SPU board. inoperative (interfer- ence rejection level not displayed) Echo stretch is ineffec- SPU board Replace SPU board. tive (neither ES1, ES2 nor ES3 is displayed) (1) Demlace encodertation (1) 1/1 Range rings are not 1) Adjust the brilliance of 1) Replace associated circuit board if undisplayed range rings on the BRILL successful. menu to see if intensity is increased 2) SPU board 2) Replace SPU board.
+Interference rejector is SPU board Replace SPU board. inoperative (interfer- · ence rejection level not displayed) Echo stretch is ineffec- SPU board Replace SPU board. tive (neither ES1, ES2 nor ES3 is displayed) 4) 4 !!
+4 !! ! !!!
+4) 5 Range rings are not 1) Adjust the brilliance of Replace associated circuit board if undisplayed range rings on the BRILL menu to see if intensity is successful. increased 2) SPU board 2) Replace SPU board.
 Poor discrimination in Sea clutter control not func- Improper setting of A/C SEA.
-If A/C SEA is range tioning properly seen only at very close range, suspect inlango accurate frequency of reference oscillator. accurate inequency of reference oscillator.
+If A/C SEA is range tioning properly seen only at very close range, suspect in- accurate frequency of reference oscillator. l .